-We wish we could do a workshop on the development of air conditioning (which really was about reducing humidity in factories rather than temperature in houses and public buildings in the beginning), but that’s a little bit too complicated for our Sunday workshops.
+We wish we could do a workshop on the development of air conditioning (which really was about reducing humidity in factories rather than temperature in houses and public buildings in the beginning), but that’s a little bit too complicated for a Sunday at the museum.
 Instead, we decided that the next best thing was to look at other ways that people kept cool before air conditioning became the norm.

-As we got down to work in the lab (and made an exhibit with 19th and 20th century fans, too!), we realized that they could be at least as decorative as they are practical.
+After we made an exhibit of a collection of folding fans, we realized that they could be at least as decorative as they are practical.

 Are you cool?

-History lab experimenters and fashion fan designers alike will have their pick of papers and strips of wood to build and decorate their own fans.
+Fan designers will have their pick of papers and strips of wood to build and decorate their own fans.
 Paints, stickers, stamps, markers, pencils, pens, and magazines to use for collage will all be available to make stunning or simple designs.